websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-jsps/customizing-jsps-with-dynamic-includes.md

    :lines: 16-25
    ```

-1. In the `register` method, specify the dynamic include tag to use.
-The sample register method targets the dynamic include of Baker module's `view.jsp`.
+2. In the `register` method, specify the dynamic include tag to use.
+In the sample, the register method targets the dynamic include of Baker module's `view.jsp`.

    ```java
 	@Override